 How to make Korean Meat Tofu Patties

-If you are skillful with a kitchen knife, mince the onion, carrot, mushroom, chili (if using), and leek (or green onion) super finely–or use a mini food chopper to do the work.
-Leeks (or green onion), however, won’t mince very well in a food chopper, so I recommend mincing them with a knife as finely as you can.
+Finely mince the onion, carrot, mushroom, chili (if using), and leek (or green onion) by hand or with a mini food chopper.
+Since leeks and green onions don’t mince well in a chopper, use a knife to cut them as finely as possible.
+Aim for about 1/4 cup of each.

 Step 2: Remove moisture from tofu

-Place tofu in a fine kitchen cloth and twist it to squeeze the water out.
-Unfold the cloth and crumble the tofu.
+Wrap the tofu in a fine kitchen cloth, twist to squeeze out the water, then unwrap and crumble the tofu.

 Step 3: Make meat tofu patties